 for this world and beyond.

 Life is wonderful and I’m grateful to exist at this moment in time.
-I support connections to ourselves, others and the natural world and I am committed to living fully while supporting life in all of its forms.
+I am committed to living fully while supporting life in all of its forms, supporting the deepening of connection to ourselves, others and the natural world.
 Part of this commitment is to right the wrongs so the future generations can live as healthy and happy as possible.
-Righting wrongs is about dealing with my own trauma as well as other peoples’ unprocessed grief, all of which brings disconnection to ourselves, others and the natural world around us.
+Righting wrongs is about dealing with my own trauma as well as other people’s unprocessed grief, all of which brings disconnection to ourselves, others and the natural world around us.

 We are living through an interesting and challenging period in human history, wrought with unprocessed trauma.
 We don’t have to search very far to find the results of living with unprocessed grief.
 Look around during your daily life or turn on any news station and you'll witness the atrocities.
 When we live with trauma too long the effects begin to take hold.
 At the extremes, we disconnect from life and lose the desire to live.
 In the United States, in 2020, suicide was among the top 10 leading causes of death for people ages 10 - 64 and suicide was the second leading cause of death for people ages 10 - 14 and 25 - 34 (Centers for Disease Control and Prevention, 2021).

-Much of our distress, grief and misery can be traced but back through time and can be understood as historic trauma.
+Much of our distress, grief and misery can be traced back through time and can be understood as historic trauma.
 “There is now converging evidence supporting the idea that offspring are affected by parental trauma exposures occurring before their birth, and possibly even prior to their conception.
 On the simplest level, the concept of intergenerational trauma acknowledges that exposure to extremely adverse events impacts individuals to such a great extent that their offspring find themselves grappling with their parents’ post‐traumatic state.
-A more recent and provocative claim is that the experience of trauma – or more accurately the effect of that experience – is “passed” somehow from one generation to the next through non‐genomic, possibly epigenetic mechanisms affecting DNA function or gene transcription” (Yehuda and Lehrner, 2018).
+A more recent and provocative claim is that the experience of trauma – or more accurately the effect of that experience – is ‘passed’ somehow from one generation to the next through non‐genomic, possibly epigenetic mechanisms affecting DNA function or gene transcription” (Yehuda and Lehrner, 2018).
 In these times, if we want to live fully into our human potential, supporting life and living happy and healthy lives, we need to heal our collective historic trauma.

 Healing needs to occur for us to transform our grief into usefulness that benefits ourselves and those that have not been born yet, rather than continue to compound our dis-ease, our disconnection sickness.
 Healing or reconnection can happen for anyone.